Ideas for building a healthier Easter basket

 The Easter basket custom doesn’t have to lead to a sugar-fueled, calorie-overloaded Sunday morning.
 Instead, mix healthy options with small portions of festive favorites.

 Healthier choices can include hard-boiled eggs, trail mix, fruit, dried fruit or nuts.
-Pecans are a Southern favorite packed with vitamins, minerals and protein.
+Pecans are a Southern favorite, and they’re packed with vitamins, minerals and protein.

 Making healthier choices doesn’t mean we have to eliminate some of our go-to traditions.
 Just skip the oversized chocolate-covered bunny and opt for a smaller portion.

 Of course, not all treats have to be devoured.
 Consider a small Easter-themed stuffed animal, a trinket or a toy like a wooden puzzle.
 A coloring book or art supplies encourage creativity.
-Check out creative places like Fairytales Bookstore in East Nashville for some fun ideas.
+Check out creative places like neighborhood bookstores for some fun ideas.